cepdnaclk/e16-3yp-smart-door-lock/README.md

 - Unlock record of the current user at the door
 - Information display of the current user
 - Allowing only one person to enter at a time
+- Web Application to control access
+- No access at night

 ## Data Flow